Vallow-Daybell murders: Brandon Boudreaux case

-After Lori was found guilty of conspiring to murder Charles Vallow, Maricopa County attorney Rachel Mitchell confirmed that despite Lori's multiple convictions, she fully intended to prosecute her for the murder attempt on Brandon Boudreaux, as it was important for Boudreaux "to be able to have his story vindicated".
+After Lori was found guilty of conspiring to murder Charles Vallow, Maricopa County attorney Rachel Mitchell confirmed that despite Lori's multiple convictions, she fully intended to prosecute her for the murder attempt on Brandon Boudreaux, as it was important for Boudreaux "to be able to have his story vindicated."

 Lori filed a motion to cancel her trial in the Brandon Boudreaux case, claiming that her constitutional right to a speedy trial had been violated.
 The judge rejected that motion on May 9.
 During the hearing, Lori argued with Judge Beresky over jury selection and witnesses.
 After her motion was denied, she demanded that the judge recuse himself, claiming that he demonstrated bias against her by rejecting all her motions.
 The judge answered that he would grant a motion by Lori if she filed one that had legal merit.
 On May 28, Lori filed a motion for the judge to recuse himself, alleging "personal bias or prejudice" and religious discrimination against her.
 Her motion was denied the next day.
 She filed three motions for recusal against Judge Beresky during the proceedings.

-Lori's second Arizona trial, her third and final, began on May 29 with jury selection.
+Lori's second Arizona trial began on May 29 with jury selection.
 The next day, jury selection had to be halted after Lori said she was feeling sick.
 On June 2, Lori appeared in court in a wheelchair, saying she was suffering from nausea, chills and headache, and crying loudly.
 The trial was postponed for two days.
 On June 4, Lori appeared again in court, not using a wheelchair but insisting that she was still sick.
 The judge said that based on an examination that showed Lori had no medical condition preventing her from appearing, the trial would proceed.

 During her opening statement, on June 5, Lori claimed her innocence, disputing that the event was not a crime at all or that a shooting had actually occurred.
-She discussed the meaning of the word 'conspiracy' by comparing her own case to Judas conspiring against Jesus and Cain against Abel and stated that she had no malice towards anyone and was "all about spreading love".
+She discussed the meaning of the word 'conspiracy' by comparing her own case to Judas conspiring against Jesus and Cain against Abel, and stated that she had no malice towards anyone and was "all about spreading love."

-Brandon Boudreaux took the stand, telling that Lori had contributed to the breakup of his marriage and recounting the moment he was shot.
+Brandon Boudreaux took the stand, telling the court that Lori had contributed to the breakup of his marriage and recounting the moment he was shot.
 Prosecutor Treena Kay showed the evidence, including cellphone location data, that pointed to Lori's involvement in the preparations for the murder.
 On June 6, Lori cross-examined Boudreaux and the private investigator he had hired after being shot.
 She cast suspicion on her niece Melani by asking if she had a financial gain at Boudreaux's death.
 The prosecutor mentioned that Melani was under investigation.
 Of the few people who knew Boudreaux's new address in Gilbert, only his estranged then-wife had connections with Lori and Alex Cox.